HelenFoster/KanjiVocab/README.md

 * "VocabQuestion" for the words with masked kanji (put this on the front of the card);
 * "VocabResponse" for the answers to the questions (put this on the back of the card, ideally so that it appears in the same place as VocabQuestion);
 * "VocabExtra" for words which would have more than one likely answer (put this on the back of the card).

+The above fields contain furigana, so add them using {{furigana:VocabQuestion}} etc.

 Add CSS to your kanji deck to style the words as you like.
 There is an example in cards_example.css (so just copy that unless you have a different idea).
 Each word will have exactly one of the following classes: